-High Quality Professional Development (HQPD) in Gifted Education
+High Quality Professional Development (HQPD) for Gifted Service in General Education Settings

-There are six standards that define High Quality Professional Development (HQPD) in Ohio
+OHIO STANDARDS that define High Quality Professional Development

 HQPD is a purposeful, structured, and continuous process that occurs over time.